Markéta Gregorová

-Markéta Gregorová (born 14 January 1993 in Most) is a Czech politician, who was elected as a Member of the European Parliament in the 2019 election, representing the Czech Pirate Party.
+Markéta Gregorová (born 14 January 1993) is a Czech politician.
+She has been a Member of the European Parliament since 2019, representing the Czech Pirate Party.
 Gregorová serves as the Vice-Chair of the Delegation to the Euronest Parliamentary Assembly, and is a member of the Committee on International Trade and the Special Committee on Foreign Interference in all Democratic Processes in the European Union, including Disinformation.

-Early work
+Early life and career

+Gregorová was born in Most.
+She studied International Relations and European Studies at Masaryk University in Brno.
+She received her master's degree in Public Administration and Security Studies at the CEVRO Institute.
+Prior to entering politics, Gregorová worked in the private sector, within the fields of marketing and web testing.
+Gregorová is described as a person with a specific sense of humour.

-Gregorová was the third-ranked candidate in the 2014 European Parliament election, but was not elected.
+Gregorová was third on the Pirate Party candidate list in the 2014 European Parliament election, but was not elected.
 She was the president of the European Pirate Party from December 2018.

 European Parliament

 Election

-Gregorová co-created the 2019 common electoral program for the European pirate parties that was signed in Luxembourg in February.
+Gregorová co-wrote the common electoral program for the European Pirate parties, signed in Luxembourg in February 2019.
 She was elected as a Member of the European Parliament in the 2019 European Parliament election, as the second candidate on the Pirate Party list.
+She was re-elected in 2024 as the Czech Pirate Party's only remaining MEP.

-Gregorová serves as the Vice-Chair of the Delegation to the Euronest Parliamentary Assembly, and is a member of the Committee on International Trade and the Special Committee on Foreign Interference in all Democratic Processes in the European Union, including Disinformation.
+Gregorová serves as the vice-chair of the delegation to the Euronest Parliamentary Assembly, and is a member of the Committee on International Trade and the Special Committee on Foreign Interference in all Democratic Processes in the European Union, including Disinformation.

 Among her priorities are transparency in negotiations of European Union free trade agreements such as the Transatlantic Trade and Investment Partnership (TTIP) and addressing EU involvement in international arms sales to war zones.